LIFETIME DEAL — LIMITED TIME

 What is a flat character?

-A flat character is a literary figure that lacks depth and is usually defined by a single trait or idea.
-They are often stereotypical and serve specific narrative functions without undergoing significant change.
+A flat character is a fictional figure defined by one dominant trait or idea, with limited interiority and no major personality arc.
+They usually serve a specific narrative function without significant change.

 What are examples of flat characters?